CTMacUser/swift-collections/README.md

 #### Proposing the addition of a new data structure

+We intend this package to collect generally useful data structures -- the ones that ought to be within easy reach of every Swift engineer's basic toolbox.
+The implementations we ship need to be of the highest technical quality, polished to the same shine as anything that gets included in the Swift Standard Library.
+(The only real differences are that this package isn't under the formal Swift Evolution process, and its code isn't ABI stable.)

+Accordingly, adding a new data structure to this package is not an easy or quick process, and not all useful data structures are going to be a good fit.

-1. Start a topic on the [forum], explaining why you believe it would be important to implement the data structure.
+If you have an idea for a data structure that might make a good addition to this package, please start a topic on the [forum], explaining why you believe it would be important to implement it.
 This way we can figure out if it would be right for the package, discuss implementation strategies, and plan to allocate capacity to help.

+Not all data structures will reach a high enough level of usefulness to ship in this package -- those that have a more limited audience might work better as a standalone package.
+Of course, reasonable people might disagree on the importance of including any particular data structure; but at the end of the day, the decision whether to take an implementation is up to the maintainers of this package.

-2. When maintainers agreed to your implementation plan, start work on it, and submit a PR with your implementation as soon as you have something that's ready to show!
+If maintainers have agreed that your implementation would likely make a good addition, then it's time to start work on it.
+Submit a PR with your implementation as soon as you have something that's ready to show!
 We'd love to get involved as early as you like.
+Historically, the best additions resulted from close work between the contributor and a package maintainer.

-3. Participate in the review discussion, and adapt the code accordingly.
-Sometimes we may need to go through several revisions!
+Participate in the review discussion, and adapt code accordingly.
+Sometimes we may need to go through several revisions over multiple months!
 This is fine -- it makes the end result that much better.
-3. When there is a consensus that the feature is ready, and the implementation is fully tested and documented, the PR will be merged by a maintainer.
+When there is a consensus that the feature is ready, and the implementation is fully tested and documented, the PR will be merged by a maintainer.
+This is good time for a small celebration -- merging is a good indicator that the addition will ship at some point.

-4. Celebrate!
-You've achieved something great!
+Historically, PRs adding a new data structure have typically been merged to a new feature branch rather than directly to a release branch or `main`, and there was an extended amount of time between the initial merge and the tag that shipped the new feature.
+Nobody likes to wait, but getting a new data structure implementation from a state that was ready to merge to a state that's ready to ship is actually quite difficult work, and it takes maintainer time and effort that needs to be scheduled in advance.
+The closer an implementation is to the coding conventions and performance baseline of the Standard Library, the shorter this wait is likely to become, and the fewer changes there will be between merging and shipping.

 ### Code of Conduct